Dasonk/Dmisc/README.md

 Dmisc
 ==========

 The `Dmisc` package provides functions that don't fit elsewhere that I want.
+A quick overview of what you will find in the package so far:

+* goldenratiocolors -      Choose n colors using the golden ratio
+* holtwinters -             Holt winters smoothing no seasonality
+* linfinder -               Finds linear combinations
+* lsos -                   Improved list of objects
+* shadeplot -              Shade a section of a pdf
+* traintest -              Create training/testing sets
+* unfactor -               Change factors to characters

 ## Installation